This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Omar Rodriguez-Lopez & John Frusciante”

-The album was recorded on a 1-inch tape machine in Omar’s bedroom with no idea of releasing it at the time.
+Recorded on a 1-inch tape machine in Omar’s bedroom with no idea of releasing it at the time.

 “GRISAISSE 1”